dolittle007/Gene2TF/README.md

 Some support data is needed, that needs to be set up prior TF-STAR execution.

 The gist of TF-STAR input is:
-- A Transcriptome Prediction Model database (an example is [here](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/DGN-WB_0.5.db))
+- database (an example is
-- A file with the covariance matrices of the SNPs within each gene model (such as [this one](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/covariance.DGN-WB_0.5.txt.gz))
+- A file with the covar
-- GWAS results (such as [these](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/GWAS.tar.gz), which are just randomly generated)
+-  results (such aswhich are just randomly generated)